marciogualtieri/rover/rover-backend/README.md

 ## Overview

-The requirements are described in more detail in the [requirements](../specification/README.md).
+The requirements are described in more detail [here](../specification/README.md).

 We have developed a MVP based on the circumstances in the requirements and time constrains (about 3 days for development).